martin-leydier/Zwip/docs/config.md

 #### log_headers
 - array of strings
-- When logging requests, Zwip will additionally log the values of each request header specified in this option
+- When logging requests, Zwip will additionally log the values of each request header specified in this option.
+The special value "\*" will log all headers

 #### kemal_env
 - string